Understanding eSIM on iPhone: A Technical Overview

 VoLTE / VoWiFi Issues with eSIM

-- Carrier Support: Confirm your eSIM provider supports VoLTE/VoWiFi on the network you're connected to.
+- Carrier Support: Confirm that your eSIM provider supports VoLTE/VoWiFi on the network you're connected to.
 Not all data-only eSIMs include voice services, or the partner network might not support it for prepaid plans.

 I once spent an hour troubleshooting a 'no service' issue for a user in rural France.
 It turned out their data eSIM, while active, was trying to connect to a partner network that only offered 2G/3G in that specific valley, and the phone's preferred network type was set to 5G/LTE only.
 Manually selecting the appropriate legacy network, or ensuring data roaming was on, solved it.
 Sometimes, it's the simplest setting.